Wyoming Range National Recreation Trail

 Improve parking and wilderness education opportunities at the Big Sandy Trailhead.
 This popular portal to the Bridger Wilderness can see over 200 vehicles at the height of the season but only provides 60 parking spaces.

 Coordinate a dollar-for-trails program with local businesses to help the BTNF and their partners address deferred trail maintenance needs.
 There are over 3,000 miles of system trails on the Bridger-Teton National Forest and only 18% of trails currently meet system standards.
+A Trails Subcommittee comprised or geographically and recreationally diverse representatives would identify priority trails projects.

 Road Improvement Projects

 Support high priority road improvement projects that would benefit access for multiple user groups and improve watershed health.
+The road to Goodwin Lake is a prime candidate for a collaborative project.

 Cache Ck Winter Access